florianbrinkmann/schlicht/readme.md

 ## Description

-Schlicht is made for bloggers.
+Schlicht is a blogger theme, kept simple with clear focus on content.

 ## Copyright